gabrielmv/theunderthing-server/README.md

-# plex-server
+# The Underthing Server

-Automatic setup for a Plex Media Server with the following containers
+Automatic setup for a Media Server with the following services

 - Plex
 - Radarr
 - Sonarr
+- Bazarr
 - Jackett
+- qBittorrent
+- Nginx
+- Calibre Web
+- Tautulli
+- Primetheus
-- Deluge
+- Grafana

 Also sets up a Dynamic DNS using duckdns.org.